tumf/mcp-gsuite/README.md

 - Search my emails for XYZ
 - Retrieve all emails from accounting
 - Take the email about ABC and summarize it

-## Configuration

-Without this API key, the server will not be able to function.

 ## Quickstart